 Math

-support that you can provide in the way of increasing fluency of essential facts is helpful.
+Support that you can provide in the way of increasing fluency of essential facts is helpful.
 Students work through the curriculum to enable them to read, write and identify, notice and be inquisitive problem solvers.
 Maths is a fun way to engage your child.

 Card games